cloud-hypervisor/cloud-hypervisor/README.md

 #### Building your Kernel

 Cloud Hypervisor also supports direct kernel boot.
-For x86-64, a `vmlinux` ELF kernel (compiled with PVH support) is needed.
+For x86-64, a `vmlinux` ELF kernel (compiled with PVH support) or a regular bzImage are supported.
 In order to support development there is a custom branch; however provided the required options are enabled any recent kernel will suffice.

 To build the kernel: